SAP-samples/cloud-sfsf-benefits-ext/README.md

 The purpose of the SAP Employee Benefits sample application is to ease the process of benefits management, both for employees and HR managers.

-Employees are rewarded with different non-monetary benefits, for exmaple concert tickets, food vouchers, and alike.
+Employees are rewarded with different non-monetary benefits, for example concert tickets, food vouchers, and alike.
 The application uses abstract *"currency"*, called *benefit points* to evaluate the benefits' worth.
 In accordance with the company's policy, each employee is entitled a particular ammount of benefits' points for a certain period of time.
 Each rewarding period is called a *"campaign"* and is characterized by specific start and end dates, as well as a particular amount of benefit points.

 The HR manager is responsible for managing the campaigns and providing the employees with the rewards they ordered for a particular campaign.